-Hair loss may be caused by a dry scalp which may be caused by a deficiency of Vitamin B. Either through a diet rich in Vitamin B such as egg yolk, oats, white germs, white mushrooms and spinach, or through biotin supplements, hair loss may be slowed down.
-No solid evidence has surfaced as of yet, but according to the National Institute of Health, shampoos, conditioners, hair oils make use of biotin to make your hair shinier, thicker, smoother, breakage free and stronger in general.
+It may be caused by a dry scalp which may be caused by a deficiency of Vitamin B. Either through a diet rich in Vitamin B such as egg yolk, oats, white germs, white mushrooms, and spinach, or through biotin supplements, hair loss may be slowed down.
+No solid evidence has surfaced as of yet, but according to the National Institute of Health, shampoos, conditioners, and hair oils make use of biotin to make your hair shinier, thicker, smoother, breakage free, and stronger in general.
 Hence, we can always use biotin for hair loss issues.

 Biotin is also great for skin health.
 One of the several biotin skin benefits is that it helps maintain the mucous membranes of the skin that protects your skin from external pollutants.
 This helps in preventing itchiness, redness, scaliness, rashes, and other problems caused by dry skin.

 Due to a poor choice of nutrition, a lot of us also suffer from brittle nails.
-Consuming biotin for nails can be a good idea since it is believed to improve nail strength and reduce breakage.
-As per an experiment conducted by the National Institute of Health, participants depicted 25% thicker nails, on subjecting them to biotin supplements.
+Consuming biotin for nails can be a good idea since it improves nail strength and reduces breakage.
+As per an experiment conducted by the National Institute of Health, participants depicted 25% thicker nails, after subjecting them to biotin supplements.
 Biotin boosts Vitamin B in the body, thus boosting the quality of nails.
-Deficiency of vitamin B leads to brittle, thin and easily breakable soft nails.
+The deficiency of vitamin B leads to brittle, thin, and easily breakable soft nails.

 Biotin helps in reducing the likelihood of difficulties faced by pregnant women during childbirth.
-Doctors recommend biotin supplements, especially for those who have a higher deficiency that cannot be resolved through diet alone.
+Doctors recommend biotin supplements, especially for those who have a higher deficiency.

 The functionality of the human brain and the nervous system is also to some extent dependent on an adequate amount of biotin in the human body.
 It has been studied that patients suffering from depression and schizophrenia feel better and show improvement in their conditions with biotin supplements.
 It also plays an active part in clearing the brain fog – the inability of a person to concentrate with a stable mindset, which is most often than not, caused by stress.

-Thus, for patients suffering from the above afflictions, a reasonable amount of biotin everyday can alleviate their symptoms, although proper consultations with medical professionals may be conducted beforehand.
+Thus, for patients suffering from the above afflictions, a reasonable amount of biotin every day can alleviate their symptoms.
+Although proper consultations with medical professionals are necessary.
 But what does this ‘reasonable’ mean?
 How much biotin should one take?